 In the MCU, Loki learns in Thor that he was stolen away from Laufey by Odin as an infant and raised as an Asgardian.
 From there, Loki’s MCU arc mostly revolves around him doing things like working for Thanos in exchange for total control over Earth (as seen in The Avengers) or trying to kill and/or one-up his brother (Thor: Ragnarok).
 Occasionally, Loki has shown signs that he’s willing to work with the good guys, like when he stands up to Thanos before his death in Infinity War.

 Where can I watch Loki?

 You’ll only be able to watch Loki on Disney+.
-Make sure you get a subscription before you try to tune into this first of hopefully many MCU TV shows coming to the streaming platform.
 Learn everything you need to know about Disney+ right here.

 Yes!
 Announced before Season 1 concluded, and confirmed on-screen in the finale, Loki will return for a second season.
 It is the only live-action Disney+ MCU show to be confirmed for Season 2 and is currently in development.